Akash-gosain07/Syllabus-architect/README.md

 This helps to define the real-life problem from a problem to the solution.
+Made with LOVE for the students.